matsunagalab/differentiable_BTR/README.md

 The original BTR in the notebooks is based on the algorithm and code provided by Villarrubia, J. Res.
 Natl.
 Inst.
 Stand.
 Technol.
 102, 425 (1997).
 If you use the original BTR of the notebooks, please cite this paper.

-The original BTR with a improved regularization scheme is based on F. Tian, X. Qian, and J. S. Villarrubia, Ultramicroscopy 109, 44 (2008), and G. Jóźwiak, A. Henrykowski, A. Masalska, and T. Gotszalk, Ultramicroscopy 118, 1 (2012).
+The original BTR with an improved regularization scheme is based on F. Tian, X. Qian, and J. S. Villarrubia, Ultramicroscopy 109, 44 (2008), and G. Jóźwiak, A. Henrykowski, A. Masalska, and T. Gotszalk, Ultramicroscopy 118, 1 (2012).

 ## License